heythisispaul/EncompassConnect/README.md

 Pulls the user profile information of your organization's users.
 Can optionally take an object to filter the results.
 Returns a promise which resolves the array of users.

 Parameters:
 * userInfoContract: UserInfoContract (_optional_) - An object that acts as a filters the user profiles returned.
-Includes the following properties:
+Includes the following properties (all are optional):
-    * `viewEmailSignature`: boolean - the **only** required property
+    * `viewEmailSignature`: boolean - determines if the email signature HTML will be returned with the results (defaults to false).
     * `start`: number - Allows to optionally skip over records.
     * `limit`: number
     * `filter` - Can take the following properties.
 Each property takes an array of strings of the property you would like to filter to: